 The painted idol of Laxmi, the Goddess of wealth and prosperity, and the hands of Goddess Durga are seen inside a studio in Kumartuli.

-An artisan paints the eyes of an idol of Mahishasura.
+An artisan paints the eyes of an idol of the Mahishasura.